vahtyah/LeetCodeSolutions/Dynamic Programming/README.md

 [1857.
 Largest Color Value in a Directed Graph](/Dynamic%20Programming%2F1857.%20Largest%20Color%20Value%20in%20a%20Directed%20Graph): Find max color value in directed graph, avoiding cycles

+[1900.
+The Earliest and Latest Rounds Where Players Compete](/Dynamic%20Programming%2F1900.%20The%20Earliest%20and%20Latest%20Rounds%20Where%20Players%20Compete): Find min/max rounds until one player wins competition

 [1931.
 Painting a Grid With Three Different Colors](/Dynamic%20Programming%2F1931.%20Painting%20a%20Grid%20With%20Three%20Different%20Colors): Count valid grid colorings with three colors

 [2338.
 Count the Number of Ideal Arrays](/Dynamic%20Programming%2F2338.%20Count%20the%20Number%20of%20Ideal%20Arrays): Count arrays where each element divides the next